 Youth suicide prevention

-Youth suicide rates in the United States are alarmingly high.
-The encouraging news is that there are many very effective suicide prevention programs being implemented that bring hope, optimism and recovery to people struggling with thoughts of suicide and their families.
+Suicide is a leading cause of death for Colorado’s youth and young adults.
+The encouraging news is that there are many effective suicide prevention programs that can bring hope, connectedness, and recovery to young people struggling with thoughts of suicide.

 Need help now?
 Call